 The Academy was no finishing school.
 Since ancient Athens, and certainly since St. Augustine, the liberal arts have served as preparation for a life of choice, responsibility, and service.
 The Sisters of Charity committed the Academy to liberal education, and it developed an extraordinary reputation for academic rigor and quality.

 In 1859, the Academy and the Motherhouse moved to Riverdale, N.Y., establishing the Mount Saint Vincent campus overlooking the Hudson River.
 The Academy grew, and the Sisters opened schools, hospitals, and an array of services for the poor.
-One free school was at Mount Saint Vincent, where the great playwright Eugene O’Neill studied as a boy.
 By the close of the nineteenth century, the Academy was recognized among the finest institutions of higher learning for women in the region.
 By 1898, like Wellesley, Mount Holyoke, and other “female seminaries,” the Academy changed its corporate status to prepare to claim its equal role and title as a college for women.

 Reflecting the depth of their commitment to academic rigor and equality for women, the Sisters of Charity delayed the transition of the Academy to collegiate status until they had the facilities and faculty to offer a strong program in the sciences and mathematics.
 This commitment was unusual among women’s colleges at the time, especially Catholic women’s colleges, but the Academy made a promise to offer an array of robust programs, a commitment that continues today.